OxygenRoblox/Sainty/README.md

-## ⚠️ Our team is working on the final update and will have it ready soon.
+## ⚠️ Our team is working on the final update.
 Thank you, everyone!
 ## Sainty [BETA]

 ## Description 🎯